teuton-software/asker/README.md

 ## Installation

-First install Ruby and then:
+At first install Ruby and then:

 ```
 gem install asker-tool